salesforce/pytorch-qrnn/README.md

         - hidden_init (batch, input_size): tensor containing the initial hidden state for the recurrence (h_{t-1}).
         - cuda: If True, use the fast element-wise CUDA kernel for recurrence.
 If False, uses naive for loop.
 Default: True.
 ```
+## Want to help out?

+First, thanks! :)

+Open tasks that are interesting:

++ Modify the `ForgetMult` CUDA kernel to produce a `BackwardForgetMult`.
+This will enable a bidirectional QRNN.
+The input should be the same - `f` and `x` - but the kernel should walk backwards through the inputs.
++ Bidirectional QRNN support (requires the modification above)
++ Enable the QRNN layers to work in multi-GPU environments
++ Support PyTorch's `PackedSequence` such that variable length sequences are correctly masked
++ Show how to use the underlying fast recurrence operator `ForgetMult` in other generic ways